Proven-Paradox/shaper-system/Handbook.md

 Cost: 3 HP
 Damage: x2 (Physical)
 Effect: If you land a [Solid Hit](#solid-hit), you knock your target [Prone](#prone).
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 6 HP to increase its damage multiplier by 1.
-When used this way, this Ability counts as a Tier 2 Ability.
+When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: A strong melee attack.
 This can just be a particularly powerful uppercut or roundhouse kick, grasping a weapon with both hands while swinging recklessly, a crushing bite, and so on.

 #### Kinetic Dart